 Ongoing high threat of terrorist attack

-Several terrorist attacks have occurred in the months following the Westgate attack.
-Kenyan authorities are at a high state of alert and further attacks are likely.
+Several terrorist attacks have occurred following the Westgate attack, resulting in a large number of deaths and injuries.
+Kenyan authorities remain at a high state of alert and further attacks are likely.

 Locations that may be subject to terrorist attack

-Possible terrorist targets frequented by Westerners include Western embassies, UN premises, hotels, airports, shopping areas, markets, bars, sports bars and nightclubs (including venues broadcasting international sporting events), restaurants and cafes, tourist resorts (including beach resorts and beaches particularly in the region surrounding Mombasa), safari lodges, international schools, churches and other places of worship, commercial airlines and other places frequented by foreigners.
+Possible terrorist targets frequented by westerners include western embassies, UN premises, hotels, airports, shopping areas, markets, bars, sports bars and nightclubs, restaurants and cafes, tourist resorts (including beach resorts and beaches particularly in the region surrounding Mombasa), safari lodges, international schools, churches and other places of worship, commercial airlines and other places frequented by foreigners.